pyxelr/pawelcislo.com/src/content/docs/posts/2019-03-25-is-data-science-the-inevitable-cultivation.md

 Let's try to define the ones we know:

 - Linear Models
   - very easy to interpret
   - problems can be divided into
     - linearly separable
     - non-linearly separable
   - examples: linear regression, logistic regression
 - Basic Nonlinear Models
   - they aren't necessarily "better" than a linear model
   - examples: Naive Bayes, Decision Tree, K-Nearest Neighbor
     - Naive Bayes can reduce to a linear model under various assumptions
 - Ensemble Models
   - Random Forest, AdaBoost, ExtraTrees, Gradient Boosted Trees
   - average the predictions from multiple trees (the result is very powerful)
     - XGBoost (variant of a gradient boosting tree) has been used to win many competitions on Kaggle
   - can be distributed across different machines with Apache Spark
 - Support Vector Machine (SVM)
   - was the "go-to" method for a long time
   - today that is deep learning, but SVM used to beat neural networks
   - powerful and nonlinear, but they do not scale (if your dataset is too large (like most of the current ones), it becomes infeasible to use this model these days)
 - Deep Learning
   - state of the art in CV and NLP
   - not "plug-and-play" (unlike Random Forest)
     - if you try it on any random data it may fail spectacularly
     - you can't always use SKLearn, but you can use more specific libraries
       - Theano, TensorFlow, Keras etc.

 Now, to summarise everything in a single table:

-\[su\_table responsive="yes"\]

 | **Group** | **Examples** | **Linear?** | **Powerful?** | **Easy to interpret?** | **Scales?** | **Plug and play?** |
 | --- | --- | --- | --- | --- | --- | --- |